We're an affiliate

 On rare occasions, a jealous dog might be resistant to changing his behavior for the good.
 In this case, you should first pay a visit to a vet to ascertain whether your dog is suffering from other conditions unknown to you.

-After visiting the vet and receiving advice from him, you need to then consult an animal behaviorist for specialized training for your dog.
+After visiting the vet and receiving advice from him, you need to consult an animal behaviorist for specialized training for your dog.

 Conclusion